Gordon Parks: Government photography

-Working at the FSA as a trainee under Roy Stryker, Parks created one of his best-known photographs, American Gothic, Washington, D.C., named after the iconic Grant Wood painting American Gothic—a legendary painting of a traditional, stoic, white American farmer and daughter—which bore a striking, but ironic, resemblance to the Parks photograph of a black menial laborer.
-Parks's "haunting" photograph shows a black woman, Ella Watson, who worked on the cleaning crew of the FSA building, standing stiffly in front of an American flag hanging on the wall, a broom in one hand and a mop in the background.
-Parks had been inspired to create the image after encountering racism repeatedly in restaurants and shops in the segregated capital city.
+Working at the FSA as a trainee under Roy Stryker, Parks created one of his best-known photographs, American Gothic, Washington, D.C.
+Inspired and named after the iconic Grant Wood painting American Gothic, Parks' "haunting" photograph shows Ella Watson, a black woman who worked on the cleaning crew of the FSA building, standing stiffly in front of an American flag—a broom in one hand and a mop in the background.
+Parks was inspired to create the image after encountering racism repeatedly in restaurants and shops in the segregated capital city.

-A later photograph in the FSA series, by Parks, shows Ella Watson and her family.
+A later photograph in Parks' FSA series shows Ella Watson and her family.

 Upon viewing the photograph, Stryker said that it was an indictment of America, and that it could get all of his photographers fired.
-He urged Parks to keep working with Watson, which led to a series of photographs of her daily life.
+He urged Parks to keep working with Watson which led to a series of photographs of her daily life.
 Parks said later that his first image was overdone and not subtle; other commentators have argued that it drew strength from its polemical nature and its duality of victim and survivor, and thus affected far more people than his subsequent pictures of Mrs. Watson.

 (Parks's overall body of work for the federal government—using his camera "as a weapon"—would draw far more attention from contemporaries and historians than that of all other black photographers in federal service at the time.
 Today, most historians reviewing federally commissioned black photographers of that era focus almost exclusively on Parks.)

-After the FSA disbanded, Parks remained in Washington, D.C., as a correspondent with the Office of War Information, where he photographed the all-black 332d Fighter Group, known as the Tuskegee Airmen.
+After the FSA disbanded, Parks remained in Washington, D.C. as a correspondent with the Office of War Information where he photographed the all-black 332d Fighter Group known as the Tuskegee Airmen.
 He was unable to follow the group in the overseas war theatre, so he resigned from the O.W.I.
 He would later follow Stryker to the Standard Oil Photography Project in New Jersey, which assigned photographers to take pictures of small towns and industrial centers.
-The most striking work by Parks during that period included, Dinner Time at Mr. Hercules Brown's Home, Somerville, Maine (1944); Grease Plant Worker, Pittsburgh, Pennsylvania (1946); Car Loaded with Furniture on Highway (1945); Self Portrait (1945); and Ferry Commuters, Staten Island, N.Y.
+The most striking work by Parks during that period included: Dinner Time at Mr. Hercules Brown's Home, Somerville, Maine (1944); Grease Plant Worker, Pittsburgh, Pennsylvania (1946); Car Loaded with Furniture on Highway (1945); Self Portrait (1945); and Ferry Commuters, Staten Island, N.Y.
 (1946).